 Roll distributions back into an IRA?
-The Internal Revenue Code allows you to avoid taxes on non-RMD IRA withdrawals if you roll the funds back into a IRA within 60 days.
+The Internal Revenue Code allows you to avoid taxes on non-RMD IRA withdrawals if you roll the funds back into an IRA within 60 days.
 But this rollover may be done only once every 12 months.

-Beginning in 2015, the once-a-year IRA rollover rule applies on an aggregate basis across all your IRAs.
+The once-a-year IRA rollover rule applies on an aggregate basis across all your IRAs.